MihailJP/fontforge-variable-font/README.md

 > [!WARNING]
 > You will see **no** warning.

+### Hooks

+This plugin installs new/open font hooks which does:

+- sets font generation hooks to output VF if metadata exists
+  - If you export a TTF or a WOFF2 when VF metadata exists, you will be asked if you intend a VF.
+In this case too, all the masters must be opened beforehands, however unlike the dedicated menu, VF-specific options or italic counterpart cannot be set.
+  - For technical reason, first the static font gets exported as usual, then VF overwrites it.
+Failed attempt of exporting a VF leaves the static font.
+- loads VF-specific metadata if available
+  - If you load a variable font from the ordinary 'load' menu, you will be asked if you will open additional instances and which one(s.)

+> [!NOTE]
+> These hooks work in interactive mode only.

 ### Script usage

 As a Python module, in addition to `fontforge` module, scripting to export